Finesse/Wired/README.md

 The documentation is located in [the `docs` directory](docs/getting-started.md).

-Also there are a lot of PHPDoc comments in the code.
+Also all the classes, methods and properties has a PHPDoc comment in the code.

 ## Versions compatibility